KU Clinical Research Center

 - KU Cancer Center Phase I Oncology Clinical Trials unit

-- Frontiers: The Heartland Institute for Clinical and Translational Research
+- Frontiers: University of Kansas Clinical and Translational Science Institute

 - University of Kansas Alzheimer's Disease Center (KU ADC)

-The Clinical Research Center will be a major part of KU Cancer Center, which in 2012 received National Cancer Institute (NCI) designation.
+The Clinical Research Center will be a major part of KU Cancer Center, which received National Cancer Institute (NCI) designation in 2012.
 The designation will help increase funding for research, bring economic benefits and jobs to the county, and provide the most advanced cancer care for patients.

 The goals of the Phase I Oncology clinical trials program are to develop effective and less-toxic therapies for treating cancer; to be the gateway for studying innovative new drugs from industry and the NCI; and to translate drugs designed and developed by university researchers quickly into clinical trials for patients.
 A physician oncologist with specialized training in clinical pharmacology oversees the program and works closely with a dedicated drug development team.